apache/directory-fortress-core/README.md

   This test performs createSession on users.
 It uses runtime arguments to define behavior:
    * size=20  <-- defines the number of users in the test set.

-  * Same properties as add except for 'ou', which is not used for delete ops

 ___________________________________________________________________________________
 ## SECTION 15.
 Instructions to encrypt LDAP passwords used in config files